OlgaKuvs/barbiere-pp4/README.md

 | ------------------ | ------------- |
 |Non logged in user cannot make a booking. | The booking page is available only to authorized users.
 If non logged in user clicks `Book` button on the landing page an informational message is displayed asking them to log in to make an appointment.  |
 |Non logged in user cannot access profile page. | The link to the profile page is visible only to authorized users.|
-|User cannot delete a booking without confirmation. | Each booking in the bookings list has an `Delete` button.
-On clicking `Delete` the user is redirected to delete page and is asked to confirm that they want to cancel the appointment. Сlicking `Yes` deletes the booking.
+|User cannot delete a booking without confirmation. | Each scheduled booking in the bookings list has an `Delete` button.
+On clicking `Delete` the user is redirected to `delete` page and is asked to confirm that they want to cancel the appointment. Сlicking `Yes` deletes the booking.
 The profile page displays updated booking details and the message `Your booking has been cancelled`.
 | Non superuser cannot access admin panel. | The admin panel is accessible only to the user with a superuser login and password. |

 ##### Admin Tests